 Please also read the below guide provided by MoneyGeek.
 This guide is intended to educate individuals on how to protect from service errors and illegalities.

-The Free Application for Federal Student Aid (FAFSA) will be available three months earlier than previously; for the 2017-2018 award year, students will be able to submit a FAFSA as early as October 1, 2016.
+The Free Application for Federal Student Aid (FAFSA) will be available as early as October 1, of each year.
 Western University will begin processing in January and have awards available by mid-April.
 This permanent change is coined the term “Early FAFSA” by the Department of Education.

 Dear WesternU Students,